lextm/jekyll-theme-chirpy/_posts/2012-7-15-stack-overflow-issue-of-dockpanel-suite-on-mono.md

 I should have found it earlier, right?
 But anyway this patch is now part of DPS 2.6 release.

-About the second, a workaround was found in 2010 that if all known DockContent objects are closed before disposal starts then the crash won’t occur.
+About the second, a workaround was found in 2010 that if all known DockContent objects are closed before disposal starts then the crash won't occur.
 This workaround has been used in #SNMP, but of course it is very inconvenient.

 From the bug report on GitHub you might find that how I attempted to locate the culprit.
 <!--more-->